Arsenal’s Champions League win comes at a cost to increase injury headache

 Although that did lead to an early chance, blazed over by Calafiori seven yards out.
 There were long-range shots from Calafiori and Declan Rice, neither at all troubling, and a near-post flick from Trossard, again harmlessly wide.
 The creator was Martinelli, Arsenal’s liveliest spark.
 The breakthrough arrived as the Brazilian cut into the penalty area and onto his right foot, shifted it a further step, and fired low towards the near post.
 Riznyk may have made the save if Martinelli’s shot had not taken a touch on the way through.
 Instead, it rebounded off the post and went in off his back.

 But Arsenal lost their way, allowing Shakhtar to creep back into it.
-David Raya was not required to make a save but there was flashes of Arsenal players looking jumpy on the ball.
-Trossard, whose back-pass led to William Saliba’s red card against Bournemouth, almost played Arsenal into trouble again but Eguinaldo’s shot was blocked.
+Raya was not required to make a save until the very end but there were flashes of Arsenal players looking jumpy on the ball.
+Trossard, whose back-pass led to Saliba’s red card against Bournemouth, almost played Arsenal into trouble again but Eguinaldo’s shot was blocked.
 Calafiori was caught just outside his box, barged into by Eguinaldo, but Shakhtar found themselves offside.

 Join our commenting forum